 An article in Automotive News shares that Audi has been able to post 96 straight months of increasing auto sales and soared from #18 in 2008, to its current position of #1.
 But it’s not due to great deals or superior vehicles.
 Instead, it is fundamental changes in business practices at the OEM level which allowing dealers to provide more efficient customer service.
 Key changes credited for this consistent increase in sales are overnighting parts and empowering dealerships to make decisions.

+According to the text, Audi previously discouraged dealers from overnighting parts, but by changing their parts shipping policies, Audi dealers can turn around customer repairs with greater speed and efficiency.
 While overnight shipping is costlier, the benefits derived from increased customer satisfaction proved to be well worth it.
-Of course, Audi was nervous about giving its dealerships an open wallet with the goodwill repair program.
-However, after an initial spike in goodwill repairs, the program relaxed into a stable amount, which alleviated those concerns.
+Though the company had relevant concerns about giving its dealerships an open budget, after an initial spike in goodwill repairs, the program relaxed into stable business production, alleviating any hesitation.

 Now service managers can perform goodwill repairs without authorization from Audi.
 Customer issues can be addressed immediately, resulting in a trusting and continuous customer-dealer relationship.

 By consistently providing convenient and friendly service, and proactively fixing problems, dealers can keep the customers coming in at a stable rate.
 Additionally, if you wisely work a well-run, equity accumulating program, sales will skyrocket without the expense of acquiring new sales customers.
 There’s nothing worse for your bottom line than regularly losing business due to lack of customer support and willingness to go above and beyond.
 Although dealership growth is important, there is more worth in addressing a problem for a loyal, repeat customer than in spending the money to acquire new customers.